Volunteering 101 Series:

 Salasaka / Ecuador · 2012 traditional weaving and clothing

 benefit Many nonprofit organizations aim at community-enrichment and their vision is to employ projects and volunteering programs that assist communities with their empowerment from within.
 By creating sustainable change, the community won't need development aid in the future.

-pitfall Nonprofits whose approach resembles more of a handout, might be putting out little fires rather than creating lasting impact.
-The worst case scenario is that they do more harm than good, e.g. when local populations become dependent on external monetary handouts, instead of implementing sustainable alternatives such as micro businesses.
-A handout approach might also distract volunteers participating in these programs from the bigger picture, which shows that global policy change is required to alter unjust conditions calling for development aid in the first place.
+pitfall Nonprofit approaches that resemble more of a handout, might be putting out little fires rather than creating lasting impact.
+The worst case scenario is that they do more harm than good, for example when local populations become dependent on external monetary handouts instead of implementing sustainable alternatives such as micro businesses.
+A handout approach might also distract volunteers participating in these programs from the bigger picture, which shows that global policy change is required to alter the unjust conditions calling for development aid in the first place.

 Kamhlushwa / South Africa · 2017 a student following her passion for fashion design

 benefit If nonprofits and their projects have effective organizational structures to govern volunteering programs, results can be very fruitful thanks to the additional hands and skills.
 Important organizational dimensions include: marketing (attract volunteers), finance (funding as a mix of donations and sustainable alternatives), management and coordination (establish an effective transition process between volunteers to keep track of progress).